rubyonracetracks/rails-legacy-docu/docs/02-05-other.md

 ## Procedure
 * NOTE 1: Do not add the RuboCop or Rails Best Practices gems to a legacy app that doesn't already have them.
 Cleaning up thousands of offenses is an industrial-sized job.
+* NOTE 2: Some of the steps (like enabling SSL or configuring Puma) may have already been completed in the Rails app.
+If that's the case, skip these steps.
-* NOTE 2: If you need to keep the Ruby on Racetracks features out of your pull requests, skip adding the annotate gem.
+* NOTE 3: If you need to keep the Ruby on Racetracks features out of your pull requests, skip adding the annotate gem.
 Using the annotate gem adds comments to a large number of files.
 Modifying so many files for the ruby_on_racetracks branch increases the risk of difficult merge conflicts.
 * For each mod-*-*.rb script highlighted by SearchMonkey, perform the actions specified in the "WICHTIG" statement in the Rails app.
 You may have to make slight changes along the way.
 For example, the scripts for running tests are set up for MiniTest, not RSpec.
 * Try out the feature added, and make sure everything works.
 * When you see that all of the features you added in that particular mod-*-*.rb script are completed, git add/commit/push the change into the ruby_on_racetracks branch of the Rails app.